LeZheng/Owl-CL-document/CLHS-doc/12-Numbers.md

 radix---a radix.
 The default is 10.

-junk-allowed---a generalized boolean.
+junk-allowed---一个广义 boolean.
 The default is false.

 integer---an integer or false.